 The best SATA SSD for gaming

 When it comes to buying an SSD for gaming, a lot people still opt for a 2.5in SATA drive rather than a super fast NVMe SSD, if only because the latter tend to be quite expensive and you need a motherboard that supports them.
 For SATA SSD hunters, then, the Samsung 870 Evo is hands down the best drive for the job right now.
 Its everyday speeds aren't that much faster than its predecessor, the 860 Evo, but with that drive becoming increasingly difficult to get hold of, the 870 Evo is now our SATA SSD of choice for those.

 In fairness, Crucial's MX500 is another good budget option for SATA buyers, but when prices for the 870 Evo are only a fraction more these days, there's little point opting for the MX500 unless you can find it for a substantial discount.
 What's more, the 870 Evo also comes with a much higher endurance rating than the MX500: 300 terabytes written (TBW) for the 500GB model as opposed to just 180TBW on the 500GB MX500.
-It's fast, durable and I've yet to see another SATA SSD beat the 870 Evo when it comes to overall value.
+It's fast, durable, and yet to be beaten on overall value.